olivejp/firebase-angular-lib/projects/firebase-angular-lib/README.md

 Run `ng generate component component-name --project firebase-angular-lib` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project firebase-angular-lib`.
 > Note: Don't forget to add `--project firebase-angular-lib` or else it will be added to the default project in your `angular.json` file.

+## Installing Peers dependencies

+You should have install npm-install-peers with this command : `npm install -g npm-install-peers` Then run : `npm-install-peers`

 ## Build

 Run `ng build firebase-angular-lib` to build the project.
 The build artifacts will be stored in the `dist/` directory.